Ringo Starr taps friends for 'Postcards,' reflects on music world

-LOS ANGELES Despite a struggling music industry and a less-than-favourable relationship with online streaming music platforms, former Beatle Ringo Starr is still insistent on making new songs.
+LOS ANGELES, April 1 Despite a struggling music industry and a less-than-favorable relationship with online streaming music platforms, former Beatle Ringo Starr is still insistent on making new songs.

 Starr, 74, released "Postcards From Paradise" this week, his 18th solo studio album featuring 11 original songs by the veteran musician in collaboration with friends such as Peter Frampton and Joe Walsh.